bigeasy/stencil/diary.md

 No need to random generate to avoid, or anything like that.

+## XStencil Versus Stencil

+I'm thinking, file extension, and that is all there is too it.
+No special extra require, so we can push that logic out into the loader.

 ## Require

 Note that, `require` is for static loading.
 Can you build using ESprima?